travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 Following the array of beat entries, is an array of bytes.
 These are individual step values, with one byte corresponding to each beat entry.

-Individual arrow values are powers of 2, where:
+Individual arrow values are powers of 2:
 ```
- Left = 1
+P1 Left    = 1  (0x01)
- Down = 2
+P1 Down    = 2  (0x02)
-   Up = 4
+P1 Up      = 4  (0x04)
-Right = 8
+P1 Right   = 8  (0x08)
 ```
 In order to get values representing combinations of arrows, all you have to do is add arrow values together.
 For example, to get a left + right jump, you simply add 1 + 8 together to get a value of 9.